North Carolina GOP lawmakers enact a law eroding the incoming Democratic governor's powers

 That won’t be the case much longer — barring a successful election protest that would flip a race’s result — after Democrats picked up one more House seat in the general elections.

 Despite ultimately succeeding in their override, House Republicans had some difficulty staying unified.
-Some GOP lawmakers from western North Carolina — where Hurricane Helene caused historic flooding — initially voted against the measure.
+Some GOP lawmakers from western North Carolina — where Hurricane Helene caused historic flooding — initially voted against the measure last month.
 But all three — Reps.
 Mike Clampitt, Karl Gillespie and Mark Pless — ended up voting to override the veto.

 Part of the criticism levied against the bill centered on the $252 million of Helene recovery funds attached to it, most of which can’t be spent until the General Assembly acts again.

-In his veto message, Cooper called the bill a sham in which Republicans used Helene and “disaster relief” in its title to mask unconstitutional political power grabs — a message House Democrats repeated on the floor.
+In his veto message, Cooper called the bill a sham in which Republicans used Helene and “disaster relief” in its title to mask unconstitutional political power grabs — a message repeated by House Democrats and Stein.

+“It is despicable for the Republicans in the General Assembly to use folks’ incredible need for aid to cloak their political pettiness,” Stein said in a statement after Wednesday's vote.

+Other opponents to the bill said at a Wednesday news conference that GOP lawmakers weren’t serving western North Carolinians and instead were undermining democracy.